ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_spirv_1_4.md

 extensions with the `OpExtension` opcode, since they are integral parts of SPIR-V 1.4.

-SPIR-V 1.4 introduces new floating point execution mode capabilities, also available via `SPV_KHR_float_controls`.
+SPIR-V 1.4 introduces new floating-point execution mode capabilities, also available via `SPV_KHR_float_controls`.
 Implementations are not required to support all of these new capabilities; support can be queried using